RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 --Revise Critical Hit Immunity--

 The vanilla game gives out immunity to critical hits to enemies that shouldn't have it, including fiends and certain random enemies.
 This component has two options: either you can give critical hit immunity to all undead, constructs, objects, elementals and oozes and remove it for all other creatures, or you can make all creatures vulnerable to critical hits.

---Sudden Death Mode--

-This is a simple component designed to speed up the pace of combat.
-Both enemies and party members get half of their normal HP.
-Clerics get 1d4 HP per level instead of 1d8, an 18 Constitution only grants +2 HP per level instead of +4, and an enemy with 50 base HP will have 25 HP.
-The game balance should otherwise be identical, since enemies and party members are equally affected (overall difficulty should be roughly the same), but death will be much closer for both.
-The +80 HP from Heart of Fury mode is not affected by this component, so this component will work in the enemy's favor in HoF mode.
-Install this component if you're looking to make the game faster or more dangerous.

 --Better Racial Enemies for Rangers--